ylyu-fly/labwebsite/content/sections/section4.md

 Olivia L. Mosley, Joel A. Villa, Advaitha Kamalakkannan, Eliyashaib James, Jessica M. Hoffman*, Yang Lyu*.
 (2025) Stochasticity in dietary restriction-mediated lifespan outcomes in *Drosophila*.
 [Geroscience.
 2025 Jan 31](https://link.springer.com/article/10.1007/s11357-025-01537-5) (*co-corresponding authors)

-<span style="color: dodgerblue;">-- Our lab, in collaboration with the Jessica Hoffman lab (@Augusta U), conducted repeated dietary restriction experiments in *Drosophila* and made a surprising discovery: the variation in longevity was driven more by genetic background, sex, and even random fluctuations than by diet itself or differences between labs.</span>
+<span style="color: #d0f0f2;">-- Our lab, in collaboration with the Jessica Hoffman lab (@Augusta U), conducted repeated dietary restriction experiments in *Drosophila* and made a surprising discovery: the variation in longevity was driven more by genetic background, sex, and even random fluctuations than by diet itself or differences between labs.</span>

 Nicholas Pontillo, Yang Lyu.
 (2025) Perception and longevity control in invertebrate model organisms—A mini-review of recent advances.
 [Biomolecules 15 (2), 187](https://www.mdpi.com/2218-273X/15/2/187)